j0ma/flores/README.md

 - target-side bpe learned from untokenized text.
     - what about trying to tokenize?
 - Makefile doesn't work / is not in use as of 5/19/20
+- exp26 and exp27 refer pretty much to the same thing, i simply jumbled up the naming

 ## Reproduced results